Skip to content

 The best transition is the one that feels sustainable.

-Switching to barefoot shoes or boots can feel like a small change — but it often leads to big results.
-Many people report stronger feet, less pain, better posture, and greater comfort once their body has adapted to natural footwear.
+Switching to barefoot shoes or boots can feel like a small change – but it often leads to big results.
+Many people report stronger feet, less pain, better posture, and greater comfort once their body has adjusted to natural footwear.

 Before you start: What to expect

-A good rule:
+A good rule of thumb:

 Your feet should feel stronger, not strained.

-Week 1: Introduce barefoot shoes (10–30 minutes per day)
+Week 1: Introduce barefoot shoes (10-30 minutes a day)

 Goal: Let your feet get used to the new movement.